Scomi Precision Engineering nuclear scandal

-Syarikat Scomi Precision Engineering Sdn Bhd (SCOPE) was established under the Scomi group of companies controlled by Kamaluddin Abdullah, a businessman who is the son of former Malaysian Prime Minister Abdullah Ahmad Badawi.
-On 4 February 2004, the New York Times carried a story claiming that SCOPE supplied nuclear components to Libya as part of a rogue network masterminded by Pakistani atomic weapons supremo Dr A. Q. Khan.
+Syarikat Scomi Precision Engineering Sdn Bhd (SCOPE) was established under the Scomi group of companies controlled by Kamaluddin Abdullah, a businessman.
+He is the son of former Malaysian Prime Minister Abdullah Ahmad Badawi.
+On 4 February 2004, the New York Times carried a story claiming that SCOPE supplied nuclear components to Libya as part of a rogue network masterminded by Pakistani atomic weapons supremo Dr. A. Q. Khan.
 Scomi denied any wrongdoings.
-However, in 2009, the US Department of State announced that sanctions would be imposed on Scomi Chief Executive Officer, Shah Hakim Zain for his involvement in Dr Khan's nuclear-proliferation network.
-Subsequently, following US Govt sanctions on Shah Hakim, he has fought to clear his name in that country and succeeded in 2011.
-The sanctions were lifted by the US State department on Monday, 18 July, and the news was covered in Malaysian papers.
+However, in 2009, the United States Department of State announced that sanctions would be imposed on Scomi Chief Executive Officer Shah Hakim Zain for his involvement in Dr. Khan's nuclear-proliferation network.
+Following the US government's sanctions on Shah Hakim, he fought to clear his name in that country and succeeded in 2011.
+The sanctions were lifted by the US State Department on Monday, 18 July, and the news was covered in Malaysian papers.
 Shah issued a statement as well, saying: "In reference to the lifting of the sanctions imposed, I am grateful to all who have helped, guided and supported Scomi Group and I for the past few years, in particular to the Government of Malaysia and all the agencies.
 I would like to express my gratitude to the State of Department, United States of America for their assistance and for the lifting of the sanctions."